 - 1. Collect and analyze data regarding current transportation, economic development, land use, and municipal planning issues.
 This is an ongoing, annual task. - Assist decision makers and community members make informed decisions about their community by sharing information widely.
 This activity continues to focus on making data easily available and understandable, pulling from a variety of sources including the American Community Survey, the Economic Census, Census population estimates, municipal finance data, current economic indicators, and labor market information that will assist in positive transportation planning and decision making.
 Continued maintenance and improvements to data access through the website will be a key component of this work to ensure the timeliness of the information available.
-This is an ongoing, annual task. - 3.
-Respond to requests for data and analysis from municipalities and other external stakeholders as requested.
-This is an ongoing, annual task. - Maintain regional data indicators related to socio-economics, transportation, and sustainability to include in State of the Region database, websites, and community and regional profiles.
+This is an ongoing, annual task. - Respond to requests for data and analysis from municipalities and other external stakeholders as requested.
+This is an ongoing, annual task. - 4.
+Maintain regional data indicators related to socio-economics, transportation, and sustainability to include in State of the Region database, websites, and community and regional profiles.
 This is an ongoing, annual task. - 5.
+Work to incorporate relevant safety data and regional performance target data into the annual State of the Region document as appropriate. - 6.
 Update data for Pioneer Valley region's Environmental Justice definitions and assist with the use of these definitions and data in mapping activities and transportation planning efforts.
 Ensure consistency of Environmental Justice definitions across all planning areas of the PVPC.
 Continue to maintain and improve the Information Center's regional database to integrate transportation, demographic, economic, health, education and municipal data.
-This is an ongoing, annual task. - 6.
+This is an ongoing, annual task. - 7.
 Assist in the integration of transportation related initiatives within the regional economic development plan.
-This is an ongoing, annual task. - 7.
-Provide support to transportation planners as they update the regional transportation model with the most up to date population and employment data and projections for future analysis.
-This is an ongoing, annual task. - 8.
+This is an ongoing, annual task. - Provide support to transportation planners as they update the regional transportation model with the most up to date population and employment data and projections for future analysis.
+This is an ongoing, annual task. - 9.
 Continue to maintain region wide data indicators with updated data and analysis on the State of the Pioneer Valley website to measure progress and needs of the region in the areas of transportation, economic development, and health.
-This year will focus on developing a new online capacity to create custom economic development and transportation dashboards that can be embedded in the PVPC website as well as websites of any member communities or partner transportation organizations.
-This is an ongoing, annual task.
+This year will focus on developing a new online capacity to create custom economic development and transportation dashboards that can be embedded in the PVPC website as well as websites of any member

-9. Maintain current knowledge base of which transportation related data is available and advise planning staff on which might be useful for regional transportation indicators.
+- communities or partner transportation organizations.
+This is an ongoing, annual task. - 10.
+Maintain current knowledge base of which transportation related data is available and advise planning staff on which might be useful for regional transportation indicators.

-- 1. Maintain information systems of socio-economic and disparate data. - Maintain up to date data on the upgraded PVPC website and continue to work on upgrades that enhance accessibility to allow users to view, manipulate, and download data in easy to understand formats.
-Continued technology upgrades allow for more efficient use of staff time. - 3.
+- Maintain information systems of socio-economic and disparate data.
+Ongoing task. - Maintain up to date data on the upgraded PVPC website and continue to work on upgrades that enhance accessibility to allow users to view, manipulate, and download data in easy to understand formats.
+Continued technology upgrades allow for more efficient use of staff time.
+Ongoing task. - 3.
 Update region wide data indicators on State of the Pioneer Valley website.
 This will include a new set of data indicators adjusted to match the newly updated Plan for Progress economic development plan as well as related transportation goals.
 Continue to upgrade technology and automation of website data updating when possible.
-Enhance the accessibility of IT and web products when appropriate. - 4.
-Maintain and continue to upgrade through PVPC website to allow for more useful, clear, and informative data available to all relevant parties including government agencies, planners, businesses, non-profit organizations, and the general public.
+Enhance the accessibility of IT and web products when appropriate.
+September 2016. - 4.
+Maintain and continue to upgrade through PVPC website to allow for more useful, clear, and informative data available to all relevant parties including government agencies, planners, businesses, nonprofit organizations, and the general public.
+Ongoing task.